The Heroku CLI

 Table of Contents

-The Heroku Command Line Interface (CLI) makes it easy to create and manage your Heroku apps directly from the terminal.
-It’s an essential part of using Heroku.
+The Heroku Command Line Interface (CLI) is an essential part of using Heroku.
+With it, you can create and manage Heroku apps directly from the terminal.

 The Heroku CLI requires Git, the popular version control system.
-If you don’t already have Git installed, complete the following before installing the CLI:
+If you don’t have Git installed, complete:

 The standalone install is a simple tarball with a binary.
-It contains its own node.js binary and will autoupdate like the above install methods.
+It contains its own Node.js binary and autoupdates.

-/usr/local/bin/heroku, run this script (script requires sudo and not Windows compatible):
+/usr/local/bin/heroku, run this script.
+The script requires sudo and isn’t Windows compatible.

 $ curl https://cli-assets.heroku.com/install.sh | sh

-Otherwise, download one of the tarballs below and extract it yourself.
+You can also download one of these tarballs and extract it yourself.

 gz is more compatible.